aidanbx/gpxVis/README.md

 # GPXVis
 Visualizes GPX files in a 3D map, primarily for cycling, support for heart rate, cadence, and power.

+Mainly an exercise in parsing XML like data and creating a controllable camera in a 3d environment

 Built using the processing API, peasyCam, and OpenGL all in Java

 ![alt text](https://github.com/abarbieu/gpxVis/blob/master/gpxvisdemo.gif "shader issues, flight control")